l61012345/Imagidentification/README.md

  preprocess using gauss filters or converting to hsv using process-hsv
  * **infer**
  the file to identify the pic
  > you can use infer-multi to indentify new pics in one folder
+* **gui**
+it can realize the identifacation using screenshot with a gui
+as it says that, it is really primitive and written for just "we seems to need a gui"